What Is Your Current Work Zone?

 If you are really focused on expanding your capabilities, your salary is probably a secondary motivation when it comes to employment.
-Your major motivation is going to be your learning opportunities.
+Your major motivation is going to be your learning and growth opportunities.
 The graph below shows how learning opportunities change over time.

-However, if this doesn’t happen and you remain at a reduced learning rate for a period of time, you’ll move into the red zone.
+If this doesn’t happen and you remain at a reduced learning rate for a period of time, you’ll move into the red zone.
 The red zone is particularly dangerous because it means you are becoming accustomed to a lack of personal growth and a lack of challenges.
 If you stay in this zone for too long, you will actually reduce your capabilities to take on challenging assignments.

 So when should you look for a new job?
 While you are in the green zone, you will be facing a lot of challenges.
 Some of these will be difficult and sometimes you might even fail.
 This is not an indication that you should move on.
 It means you are still growing.
 One mistake I see people make is leaving jobs where they are still learning just because it isn’t easy.

-When you get into the yellow zone, it is time to start re-evaluate things.
-You need to honestly access the chances of you getting different responsibilities that would move you back into the green zone.
+When you get into the yellow zone, it is time to start re-evaluating things.
+You need to honestly access the chances of getting different responsibilities that would move you back into the green zone.
 You also must consider your potential for salary growth.
 If you are at the high end of the pay scale, continued growth may not translated into growth in pay.
 When you get to the yellow zone, you may need to sit down with your employer and talk about your future at the company to get a feel for what opportunities might become available if you stick around.

 I’ve been dangerously far into the red zone at my current job.
 Fortunately, I got a new one and will be starting soon.
 Can’t wait for the green zone again.